Info on Dental Apprenticeship Programs

 Apprenticeship programs are available in multiple dental fields for individuals who have already completed an education program and are seeking hands-on training.
 Opportunities for dental apprenticeships and residencies are available through trade organizations, private employers and the military.
 Aspiring dentists may also choose to complete a voluntary residency program to gain experience in an area of specialization.

-What are Dental Apprenticeship Programs?
+What Are Dental Apprenticeship Programs?

 After completing a formal education program, prospective dental workers may learn the trade through an apprenticeship program offered by employers, labor management organizations and employer associations.
-Apprenticeship programs are approved and administered by the Office of Apprenticeship, a branch of the U.S. Department of Labor.
+Apprenticeship programs are approved and administered by the Office of Apprenticeship, a branch of the U.S. Department of Labor (DOL).
 This ensures that an apprentice receives quality training that meets the criteria of the DOL Registered Apprentice program.

 How Many Different Dental Apprenticeship Programs Are Available?